JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Fully Connected Layers
 ---
 After testing various implementations of the number of fully connected layers and the number of connections each one hold, I ened up using four fully connected layers.
 The model concludes with a single output neruon that denotes a steering angle, as this driving challenge is a regression one, not classification.
 I found that the number of neurons made no significant impact on the performance of the car, although increasing the number of neurons also increased training time.
-A general rule of thumb is to quickly descend the number of neurons in each layer: 512 -> 100 -> 50 -> 10 -> 1
+Ultimately, the goal is to decrease the number of neruons in each subsequent layer until the desired number is reached: 512 -> 100 -> 50 -> 10 -> 1

 Drop Out Layers
 ---